rA3ka/dstack-examples/webshell/README.md

 https://<app-id>-7681.dstack-prod4.phala.network/
 ```

+Additionally, the `7681` is the default port for the webshell.

 Open this URL in your browser to access the webshell.

 ### 4. Install SSH Client and Connect to Host CVM